-How many people actually keep their New Year’s Resolution and achieve their goal?
+How many people actually keep their New Year’s resolution and achieve their goal?
 Statistic Brain summarized the findings of a University of Scranton Journal of Clinical Psychology 12/13/2012 publication.
-A couple highlights are listed below:
+Two highlights are listed below.

 - 39% of people in their 20s versus 14% of people over 50 achieve their resolution.

 - 75% of people maintain their resolution through the 1st week, 64% past 1 month, and 46% past 6 months.